-An evaluation plan shall be drawn up by the Managing Authority or Member State and may cover more than one programme.
+An evaluation plan shall be drawn up by the MA or Member State and may cover more than one programme.
 It shall be submitted in accordance with the Fund-specific rules.

-Managing Authority, namely Prime Minister's Office, Deputy State Secretariat for Agricultural and Rural Development Programmes is the body responsible for coordination of operational programme evaluation activities.
+The MA, namely PMO DSSRDP is the body responsible for coordination of the operational programme evaluation activities.